 It was time to eat!
 I could feel the anticipation in the air as we lined up to enjoy the perfectly cooked tasty morsels of seafood and vegetables.
 The utensils and the serving bowls were all environmentally friendly.
 I think they were made from bamboo.
 The seafood was flavourful and succulent, and the vegetables were garden fresh and perfectly cooked.
 Most of us went back for second and even third helpings.
 The origins of this boil-up are in Georgia and Louisiana.
 When the Acadians were expelled from Nova Scotia in the 1700s many of them ended up in Louisiana.
 Today, there continues a strong bond between the Nova Scotia Acadians and the Louisianna Acadians.

-Other food and beverage companies were also on site providing samples of cider and wine made in Nova Scotia.
+Other food and beverage companies were also on site providing samples of Nova Scotia cider and wine.
 There was also a lady with mini doughnuts.
 You coated the doughnut with a bit of sweet syrup and then roasted it over an open fire.
 Fantastic dessert!
 Sorry, no photos.
 I was bewitched by the seafood.

 If you’re visiting Nova Scotia, add Keji Seaside to your itinerary.
 If you’re driving from Halifax, it’s a two-hour drive up Highway 103.